Toll penalty problems aggravate Maryland residents as grace period for paying fines ends

 "It was just crazy to me because that's what they told me there," she said.
 "But when I called over the phone, they told me over nine grand."

-Thompson is one of many people working to address their toll fines ahead of the end of a nine-month grace period that the Maryland Transportation Authority established for people who needed their civil penalties waived.
+Thompson is one of many people working to address their toll fines ahead of the end of a nine-month grace period that the Maryland Transportation Authority established that waives late fees for civil penalties.

 The grace period ends at 11:59 p.m. on Nov.
 30.